 Article 11

-Modification of Booked Transmission Capacity for Delivery/Reception following Transmission User Request
+Modification of Booked Transmission Capacity for Delivery/Reception following Transmission Users Transfer Request

-During the validity period of the Approved Firm Service Application, the Transmission User has the right to request modification of Transmission Capacity for Delivery/Reception that it has booked, in the case of transfer of Booked Transmission Capacity to another User under the procedure provided for in article [14].
-The change of the Booked Transmission Capacity for Delivery on Firm Basis at the LNG Entry Point is performed jointly with the change of the respective LNG Gasification Capacity, according to article [73], as bundled LNG Capacity.
+During the validity period of the Approved Firm Service Application, the Transmission User has the right to transfer the Transmission Capacity for Delivery/Reception that it has booked to another User under the procedure provided for in article [14].
+Upon transfer of the Booked Transmission Capacity for Delivery on Firm Basis at the LNG Entry Point, the respective LNG Gasification Capacity is also obligatorily transferred, according to article [73], as bundled LNG Capacity.

-During examination of requests for modification of Booked Transmission Capacity for Delivery/Reception as per the above, the Operator will take into consideration the relevant provisions of the Network Code, in particular paragraph [13] of Article [8], Articles [15], [16], [20AC], and [20AD], as well as the reliable, secure and effective operation of the NNGTS.
-Rejection of the User’s application will be specifically justified by the Operator, and the details will be communicated to the RAE.
+During evaluation of the request for transfer of Booked Transmission Capacity for Delivery/Reception, the Operator will take into consideration the relevant provisions of the Network Code, in particular paragraph [13] of Article [8], Articles [15], [16], [20AC], and [20AD], and in the case of the LNG Entry Point of Article [73], as well as the reliable, secure and effective operation of the NNGTS.

-In the aforementioned cases, if the Transmission User’s request is accepted, the Operator will promptly modify the Transmission Users’ Booked Transmission Capacity, and will modify the respective Approved Applications accordingly.
+If the Operator gives his consent for the transfer according to Article [14], it will modify the Transferee User’s Booked Transmission Capacity for Delivery/Reception, and it will modify the respective Approved Application accordingly.
 The Operator will update the Booked Transmission Capacity Holders Registry and the Electronic Information System, as appropriate.
-Cases of modification under this article do not constitute modifications which require written modification of the Approved Firm Service Application.
+Cases of modification under this article do not constitute modifications which require written modification of the Approved Firm Service Application or the consent of the Transferee Transmission User.

 Article 12